cisco-open/ndfc-roles/roles/ndfc_device_ipv4_address_remote_get/README.md

 Variable        | Type  | Description
 ----------------|-------|----------------------------------------
 device_name     | str() | The device to be queried
-fabric_name     | str() | The fabric in which device_name resides

-Device and Fabric names are defined in the following file:
+Device names are defined in the following file:

 ``./roles/ndfc_common/vars/main.yml``)